 - Mix wheat flour and desi ghee in a bowl with pinch of salt and cardamom.

 - Pour the jaggery syrup little by little and knead a semi hard dough.
+Cover and keep it aside for 30 mins.

 - Take a handful size dough and with a rolling pin roll it to a thick paratha.

 - Prick on both the sides so that it gets fried properly inside.
+Repeat for all of the dough.

 - Heat oil in a frying pan and fry it on both the sides till golden brown on a low flame